timonOconrad/static-voltage-stability-AI/README.md

 # Static voltage stability AI

-Over the upcoming weeks, this webpage will receive new content.
-Following the successful completion of the Master's thesis defence, a revised edition of the thesis will be published here.
+This page will be updated in the coming weeks.
+After the successful defence of the Master's thesis, a revised edition of the thesis will be published here.

-## Install
+## Installation
 Please use Python version 3.9.
 Use pythonpackages_install.py to install the Python packages.
 This will ensure that all packages are compatible with the installed variants.

+You will also need to install Nividea CuDa (GPU interface) and CuDNN (Deep Neural Network).
+Follow the instructions that are specific to the graphics card in use.

-## Load Flow calculation / static voltage stability evaluation
+## Load Flow Calculation / Static Stress Analysis
-There are 3 variants that are presented.
-Load flow calculation with PowerFactory, Netwon-Raphson and Gaus-Seidel.
-The programming was designed in such a way that the variants are in extra files that can be called up.
-As an example, code_comparison.py is shared.
+3 variants are presented.
+Load flow calculation using PowerFactory, Netwon-Raphson and Gaus-Seidel.
+The programming has been designed so that the variants are in extra files that can be called.
+As an example, code_comparison.py is provided.
 Multiprocessing was used.

 The data generation is shown in main_powerfactory.py.
 It always generates 1000 cases.
-Since the memory prevents a fast calculation at higher runtimes, the program is called again by executer.py each time and the memory is cleared by the new call.
+Since the memory prevents a fast computation at higher runtimes, the program is called again by executer.py each time and the memory is cleared by the new call.

-The created Dataset with 789000 cases can be downloaded via this link ,as GitHub allowes only 25 MB without Git Large File Storage: https://www.dropbox.com/scl/fi/omuifzdu60k9sl3vl9lr3/updated_parquet_file.parquet?rlkey=yws01l5duxdkwjckreay0oqqb&dl=0
+The generated dataset with 789000 cases can be downloaded via this link, as GitHub only allows 25 MB without Git Large File Storage: https://www.dropbox.com/scl/fi/omuifzdu60k9sl3vl9lr3/updated_parquet_file.parquet?rlkey=yws01l5duxdkwjckreay0oqqb&dl=0

-## KI
+## AI
-For the AI, variant Vcon10Fc-2 was uploaded as an example.
-In the reduction of featues, only columns were removed and in another architecture of the AI, the number of neurons and activation function were changed.
+For the AI, the variant Vcon10Fc-2 was uploaded as an example.
+In the feature reduction only columns were removed and in a different architecture of the AI the number of neurons and the activation function were changed.

-Larger datasets were used for the scaling.
+Larger datasets were used for scaling.
 These are shared as .csv.

 ## Tools
-Tool for the extraction of the Y_Matrix from powerfactory.
+Tool to extract the Y_Matrix from powerfactory.
 Currently without transformers.